gigouni/node-rabbitmq-amqp-docker/README.md

 * Assume the role and the features of a MOM (_"Message-Oriented Middleware"_)
 * Bind a Node.js server with a MOM like RabbitMQ
 * Control access through JWT
+* Dockerize the application w/ Dockerfile or docker-compose.yml

 ## References